Parting tears. This is what the partition of Germany meant for many Berliners and their personal stories can be found in the Tränenpalast.

 Only passengers who wished to travel to West Berlin on the S-Bahn or U-Bahn could access the Tränenpalast.
 Policemen checked passports and visas, customs officers checked luggage and finally passports were checked thoroughly once more before onward travel was permitted.

-The “Border Experiences.
-Everyday Living in Partitioned Germany” exhibition has documented the fates of travellers in the Tränenpalast since 2011.
-Interviews with witnesses, biographies and 570 original artefacts bring the history from 1962 to 1990 to life.
-Where customs officers once searched luggage, there are now empty suitcases with mementos of the travellers.
-The feeling in the narrow passageway for passport control is oppressive.
-A large number of signs have been preserved and show the instructions given at the border crossing point.
-The exhibition has had more than 1 million visitors since its opening.
+The permanent exhibition "Site of German Division" documents the fate of the Tränenpalast.
+Interviews with contemporary witnesses, biographies and 570 original objects illustrate the history from 1962 to 1990.
+Where customs controls were once carried out, there are now open suitcases with memorabilia of the travellers.
+The feeling in the narrow corridor of the passport control is still oppressive.
+Numerous signs could be preserved and show the instructions at the border crossing.

 Border clearance in a prestigious building